bknyaz/bknyaz.github.io/_posts/2026-02-19-meta-merge.md

 **Model merging** is a recent **training-free** approach to combine multiple models into one.
-As many papers and our experiments show, model merging solves the issues of naive model fine-tuning in a simple yet effective way<d-cite key="wortsman2022model,ilharco2023editing,yadav2023ties"></d-cite>.
+As many papers and our experiments show, model merging can mitigate limitations of naive fine-tuning in a simple yet effective way<d-cite key="wortsman2022model,ilharco2023editing,yadav2023ties"></d-cite>.
-**Surprisingly, the resulted merged models perform well on individual tasks and on the mixed tasks often approaching fine-tuning, but without any training or data collection.**
+**Surprisingly, the resulting merged models perform well on individual tasks and on the mixed tasks they often approach fine-tuning performance, but without any training or data collection.**

 In this post, we introduce a new model merging method called **MetaMerge**.